Website Terms & Conditions and General Terms & Conditions

 The purpose of the Policy is:

-to ensure staff are aware of our requirements in relation to the protection of children and young people
+- to ensure staff are aware of our requirements concerning the protection of children and young people

 Legal framework: